Leinad677YT/MC-multiplayer_template/pack_manager/data/l.user/function/team/_README.md

 ## Serverside
-> [!TIP]
+> [!NOTE]
-> I recommend you to just use the scores until I boil at 1000 kelvin these spaghettis to see if they get better
+> I tried to boil at 1000 kelvin these spaghettis to see if they got better, because of this, the join functions will return an error if the target team didn't exist.
+And any of them won't call their respective function call if they didn't need to execute that part (no team gets created, left or changed)

 ## Player individual team